John Coffee: Later life

-As payment for his service in the War of 1812, Coffee was granted 2,000 acres of land in Murfreesboro TN, which he later deeded over to his sister Mary.
-Later after some failed investments, Coffee began work as a surveyor.
-In 1816 he surveyed the boundary line between Alabama Territory and Mississippi Territory.
-He later moved to a place near Florence, Alabama.
+As payment for his service in the War of 1812, Coffee was granted 2,000 acres of land in Murfreesboro, TN, which he later deeded to his sister Mary.
+Later, after some failed investments, Coffee began working as a surveyor.
+In 1816, he surveyed the boundary line between Alabama Territory and Mississippi Territory.
+Government surveyors such as Coffee made a lucrative business out of selling information to land speculators: Coffee made sure to collect half the proceeds his clerks earned selling information to those seeking land.
+He himself was a prodigious land speculator, and was a founding member of the Cypress Land Company.
+He later moved near Florence, Alabama.

 Jackson was elected President in 1828.
 Jackson worked toward the removal of Southeast Native American tribes to lands west of the Mississippi River.
 He appointed Coffee as his representative, along with Secretary of War John Eaton, to negotiate treaties to accomplish extinguishing Native American land claims and their removal.
-The policy was authorized by Congressional passage of the Indian Removal Act of 1830.
+The policy was authorized by the Congressional passage of the Indian Removal Act of 1830.

 Coffee negotiated the Treaty of Dancing Rabbit Creek of 1830 with the Choctaw by which they ceded their Southeastern lands.
 Coffee started negotiations with the Chickasaw, but the U.S. did not conclude a treaty with these people until after his death.

 Coffee died in Florence on July 7, 1833, at age 61.

 Legacy and honors

-Coffee County, Alabama, Coffee County, Tennessee, and the towns of Coffeeville, Alabama, Coffee Springs, Alabama (now in Geneva County but formerly part of Coffee County), Coffeeville, Mississippi, and Fort Coffee, Oklahoma, are named in his honor.
-The Natchez Trace Parkway bridge across the Tennessee River near Florence, Alabama is also named after Coffee.
+Coffee County, Alabama, Coffee County, Tennessee, Coffee County, Georgia and the towns of Coffeeville, Alabama, Coffee Springs, Alabama (now in Geneva County but formerly part of Coffee County), Coffeeville, Mississippi, and Fort Coffee, Oklahoma, are named in his honor.
+The Natchez Trace Parkway bridge across the Tennessee River near Florence, Alabama, is also named after Coffee.

 Research notes

 Researchers often confuse General John Coffee with his first cousin John E. Coffee (1782–1836).
-He served as a general in the Georgia militia and was elected as a the U.S. Congressman from there.
+He served as a general in the Georgia militia and was elected as the U.S. Congressman from there.

 General Coffee is sometimes referred to as John R. Coffee.
 Some researchers have attempted to document the use of this middle initial in sources.
 To date, he has been found to have signed his name only as John Coffee in the original papers examined.
 Scholars believe he did not use the middle initial.

-General John (R.) Coffee is buried in the Coffee Cemetery now off State Road 157, northwest of Florence, Alabama.
+General John (R.) Coffee is buried in the Coffee Cemetery, now off State Road 157, northwest of Florence, Alabama.

 The legendary Texas Ranger, John Coffee Hays, was a cousin of Mrs. Mary Coffee and named after her husband.